 The server certificates for service use are intended to ensure the origin and integrity of digital content.
 The system signature certificate will sign electronically those documents which are not signed with a personal certificate.

-5.3.3 VTJ customer certificates
+5.3.3 Customer certificates for VTJ-interface

-The VTJ customer certificate is a certificate for the customer use of the interface (client).
+The customer certificate for VTJ-interface is a certificate for the customer use of the interface (client) for DPDSA's own VTJ-clients.